Il Perdono di Gesualdo: Charles Borromeo

-The portrait of St. Charles Borromeo in the Perdono is interesting in several ways.
-The noble figure of the cardinal draws our attention: he holds himself upright, and his scarlet robe and immaculately white surplice highlight his nephew's dark silhouette.
-The bishop of Milan, deceased November 3, 1584, was the object of great devotion in Italy, but more importantly he was Gesualdo's godfather, and his godson held him in “almost obsessive veneration.”
+The portrait of St. Charles Borromeo in the Perdono has many features.
+The noble figure of the cardinal is first: he holds himself upright, and his scarlet robe and white surplice highlight his nephew's dark silhouette.
+The bishop of Milan, deceased November 3, 1584, was the object of devotion in Italy, but more importantly he was Gesualdo's godfather, and his godson held him in “almost obsessive veneration.”

 The cardinal's position in the painting ensures a transition between the terrestrial sphere, where Eleonora d’Este and Carlo Gesualdo kneel, and the celestial sphere, where the saints intercede with Christ for the salvation of Gesualdo's soul.
 However, Charles Borromeo's canonization by the Pope Paul V only occurred in 1610, that is, one year after the completion of the painting, “securing an even more powerful resonance for Gesualdo’s altar commission.”

 Devotion or exorcism

 In his analysis of the Perdono di Gesualdo, Glenn Watkins presents the seven celestial figures as elements of a conventional sacra conversazione, only to then show the ambiguity that distinguishes them.
 This ambiguity sets off the outline of the composition and underlines the importance Gesualdo attached to certain devotional practices and spiritual exercises, such as flagellation, which contributed to his posthumous celebrity.